Camp O'Donnell: Later history

 Camp O'Donnell was later transferred to the U.S. Air Force and became home to the 3rd Tactical Electronic Warfare Training Squadron, the Pacific Air Forces Electronic Warfare Range, and the Crow Valley Range Complex.
 Operating Location Delta (OL-D) of the 1961st Communications Group was also located at Camp O'Donnell.
 OL-D provided communications support to Camp O'Donnell, the Crow Valley Range Complex, worldwide high-frequency military transmitters and microwave relay support Voice of America broadcasts out of the Philippines.

 The former internment camp is the location for the Capas National Shrine which was built and is maintained by the Philippine government as a memorial to the Filipino and American soldiers who died there.
 A huge obelisk now stands as a grave marker on the original site of the camp, which charges an entrance fee of less than Ph₱20 per head.
 In 2016, the Bases Conversion and Development Authority commenced construction work of New Clark City at the former American camp.

-The location is currently the headquarters of the Philippine Army's Mechanized Infantry Division.
+The location is currently the headquarters of the Philippine Army's Armor "Pambato" Division and Training Command.